jackharrison27/Azure_Capstone/README.md

 ## Model Deployment

 We chose to deploy the best AutoML model.
+This model was chosen to be deployed because of its high accuracy and ease of use.
 It was deployed via an Azure Container Instance with Authorization enabled.
+The Container Instance was deployed changing the default settings of 0.1 CPU cores and 0.5 GB of memory to instead use 0.5 CPU cores and 1 GB of memory.

 From the Endpoints page, we can see an example of how to consume the endpoint.
 ```python